guysudai1/calcure/README.md

 ### Settings

-On the first run, calcure will create a `config.ini` file where you can edit parameters, colors, and icons at `~/.config/calcure/config.ini`
+On the first run, calcuresu will create a `config.ini` file where you can edit parameters, colors, and icons at `~/.config/calcuresu/config.ini`